The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Numerical results

-\fref{f:zero} shows the results.
 In \fsubref{f:zero}{f:zero_bnd}, we see the boundary set used to generate the solution.
 Points between regions are retained, as are points adjacent to regions of measure zero.
 No computations are done on the lower-left region, because any destination is equally valid on boxes of $\mu$-measure zero.

 However, when the shift definition is applied to the semi-discrete optimal transport problem, there is only one valid shift-characterized solution over $A$. \fsubref{f:zero}{f:zero_recon} shows that solution.
 The unique shift differences force the selection of a unique boundary set $B$, even in the region where $\mu$ is zero.